 According to many neuroscientific studies, our brains are very good at attending to whatever we direct it to.
 There is an incredible amount of processing going on behind the scenes of our awareness.
-Our brains are amazing at recognizing and using information to help us achieve whatever it is we want to achieve.
+Our brains are amazing at recognizing and using the information to help us achieve whatever we want to achieve.

-If you persistently think dis-empowering thoughts, or pay attention to negative inner “self-talk” about yourself, others or the environment around you, you may end up living a self fulfilled prophecy of disappointment, pain and unhappiness.
+If you persistently think dis-empowering thoughts or pay attention to negative inner “self-talk” about yourself, others or the environment around you, you may end up living a self-fulfilled prophecy of disappointment, pain and unhappiness.

 Be Careful What You Think About

 Next time you think about why things happen the way they do in your life.
 Just think about what you are currently focused on.
 For example, what are the thoughts going on in your mind about money, people, work or relationships?
 You may find that you need to change the way you view the things around you and change the things you think about most of the time.